drstearns/tutorials/src/server-side-setup/index.md

 ## Node.js and Related Utilities

 [Install Node.js and NPM](https://nodejs.org/en/download/) so that you can build web servers in Node, and run various Node-based utilities.

+> **Mac Users:** If you're on a Mac, you might want to [install Homebrew](https://brew.sh/) and then use that to install Node.js.
+After you install Homebrew, execute `brew install node` to install Node.js.
+Whenever Node releases a new version, you can upgrade using the command `brew upgrade node`.

 After installing Node (which includes NPM), also install these other handy utilities that run on top of Node:

 - [Live Server](https://github.com/tapio/live-server): starts a local development server for your web clients and automatically refreshes the page whenever the source files change.
 Install using the command `npm install -g live-server`